openframeworks/ofSite/_documentation/addons/ofxOpenCv/ofxCvImage.markdown

-Set all the pixels in a ofxCvImage from an ofPixels instance using the w and h parameters.
+Set all the pixels in a ofxCvImage from a pointer to an array of unsigned char values, using the w and h parameters to determine the dimensions of the image.